testingisdocumenting/znai/znai-docs/documentation/snippets/markdown.md

 You can also include all the Markdown files within a directory by using `include-markdowns`.

-This plugin can be used to generate a release notes or an FAQ page
+This plugin can be used to generate release notes or an FAQ page.

     :include-markdowns: markdown-dir